guldenmw/block-explorer/README.md

 NOTE: No testing is currently available.
 Tests need to be added for reducer, sagas and helpers.

+## Running a local version

+To run a local version of the project simply run
+`yarn && yarn start`

+If you don't have yarn local installed run
+`npm install && npm run start`

 ## Available Scripts

 In the project directory, you can run: